colemancda/colemancda.github.io/_posts/2018-03-25-Hacking-IOBluetooth.md

 To send a raw HCI command, a userland executable has to perform the following procedure:

 1. Allocate an HCI request buffer on the IOKit service driver and get its identifier.
 2. Send a struct whose values will be used as arguments to call a C++ function on the IOKit driver.
-In this case, we include the request identifier, raw HCI command bytes that will be sent to the controller, and the size of the command data we sent.
-In the C++ Kernel Extension, the `IOBluetoothHCIController` service (a C++ object) will extract these values from the sent struct and call the once of its corresponging C++ methods on the actual driver code running in kernel (e.g. `IOBluetoothHCIUserClient::DispatchHCIReadLocalName()`, `IOBluetoothHostController::SendRawHCICommand`).
+In this case, we include the request identifier, raw HCI command data, and the size of the command data that will be sent to the controller.
+In the Kernel Extension, the `IOBluetoothHCIController` service (a C++ object) will extract these values from the sent struct and call the once of its corresponging C++ methods on the actual driver code loaded with the kernel (e.g. `IOBluetoothHCIUserClient::DispatchHCIReadLocalName()`, `IOBluetoothHostController::SendRawHCICommand`).
-3. Finally, we cleanup or operation in the Kext by sending telling the driver to delete its HCI command request buffer.
+3. Finally, we cleanup our operation in the Kext by requesting the driver to delete its HCI command request buffer.

-While this is typically done by the `com.apple.bluetoothd` deamon with elevated permissions, it seems that any executable can use this procedure.
-I updated my method to write the local name with the Objective-C API and using `BluetoothHCISendRawCommand()` directly.
+While this procedure is typically done by the `com.apple.bluetoothd` deamon with elevated permissions, it seems that any executable can use this procedure without special permissions or entitlements.
+I updated my method to write the Bluetooth controller's local name with the Objective-C API and using `BluetoothHCISendRawCommand()` directly.

 ```objective-c